 The Vietnam War (known as the “American War” in Vietnam) left an indelible imprint on both the land and people of this small Southeast Asian country, yet more than half of the current population was born after the war ended.
 Vietnam today is a country looking forward—a geopolitically important nation with a booming economy charting its own course on the modern world stage.

 Join us as we explore the political, economic, cultural, and environmental opportunities and challenges facing this fascinating and complex country.
 We will meet with artists, journalists, ex-American G.I.s, activists, and entrepreneurs for an insider’s look at Vietnam’s difficult past, frenetic present, and (hopefully) promising future.

-- Participate in a pre-departure discussion with longtime Nation contributor George Black about Vietnam’s history and politics.
+- Participate in a pre-departure discussion with former Nation foreign editor and longtime contributor George Black about Vietnam’s history and politics.